Siege of Crema (1514): The 1514 siege

 Matria's troops struck Savelli's camp from behind at midnight.
 Caught off-guard—many sentries asleep—the Milanese were slaughtered or burned in flaming tents.
 A thousand Swiss held the Roggia Alchina line until pro-Cremaschi reinforcements overwhelmed them.

 The enemy positions collapsed.
 Colonna, uninformed and possibly mistaking the fires for Savelli's doing, did not intervene.
 Da Ceri spared Colonna's camp, which withdrew to Romanengo.
 The San Bernardino Monastery was razed to deny Colonna a foothold.

 On August 26, Da Ceri presented three captured Milanese banners and artillery to the Cathedral in thanksgiving.
-Meanwhile, the locals looted the defeated camp and killed the survivors.
+Meanwhile, the locals looted the defeated camp and killed the few survivors.